ShekinahBa/animal_game/README.md

 A different version of the Pokemon game
 Link to Pokemon Game and Project Brief: https://github.com/ShekinahBa/pokemon/tree/main

 I was very excited to get the pokemon project and completed it myself to test what I have learnt so far.
-I was equally excited to see what working with a group would look like and I looked forward to seeing what I could learn from my team mates.
-The team decided to take the project in a different direction to make it more interesting and change the project to an animal game.
+I was equally excited to work in a group and see what I could learn from my team mates.
+The team decided to take the project in a different direction to make it more interesting and changed the project to an animal game.

-This was a great opportunity to work with a team and also fix some mistakes/bad practice that I had in my pokemon project.
-I had reached out to 2 amazing developers who immediately spotted a few of my sins which I've outlined bellow.
+This was a great opportunity to fix some mistakes/bad practice that I had in the pokemon project.
+I had reached out to 2 amazing developers who immediately spotted a few of my sins which I've outlined below.

-I learn a lot working in a team, most importantly I learnt the importance of working with Git because we definately encounted some problems cycling through different solutions such as co-lab, Notion and even google docs!
-I also learnt the importance of TESTING!
-The code might not break but is it really doing what you it's suppose to?
-So, Test Driven Development (TDD) is coming up soon in the cirriculum I created for myself.

 Bad Practice I fixed from the Pokemon game: